Chapter 12 : Flying Together, Falling Apart

 I headed down the corridor to the library, while Sirius stalked off towards his detention without another word.

-Mandy, Charlotte, and Hector Branstone were sitting at a table with quite a few stacks of textbooks.
+Mandy, Charlotte, and Hector were sitting at a table with quite a few stacks of textbooks.
 Charlotte looked bored as she leafed through Divination books and threw them onto a pile, and Mandy was absorbed in The Standard Book of Spells, Grade Six.
 Hector was writing a long essay, glancing now and then at a book with odd, ethereal illustrations; his dark brown skin was smudged with ink.

 “Hi,” I said glumly, sitting down in an empty seat.